 Health Insurance in Thailand

-Add-on note : As from mid-2019 (date not yet fixed though), health insurance is mandatory for long-stay foreigners in Thailand, aged 50 years or older.
-The Covic-19 pandemic will certainly cause an update on the mandatory insurance requirements, and a 'Covid' insurance with at least 100,000 U.S. Dollar coverage seems now required.
+Add-on note : As from mid-2019, health insurance is mandatory for long-stay foreigners in Thailand, aged 50 years or older.
+The Covic-19 pandemic caused an update on the mandatory insurance requirements, and a 'Covid' insurance with at least 100,000 U.S. Dollar coverage seems now required.

 This original review of health insurance dates from many years ago.
 The basic facts still hold true.
 For private health insurance in Thailand, it is a case of 'you can't always get what you want, but you may get some of what you need', to paraphrase the famous song.
 The way I see it, private health insurance companies in Thailand, are in the business of providing health insurance as well as in the business of 'not-insuring'.